jeff-a-holland/jeff-a-holland.github.io/jeff.a.holland-resume.md

 **Emmi Solutions - Chicago, IL - (2014 - 2015)**
 Security Engineer
-- Utilized AlienVault SIEM and OSSEC to monitor network for incidents.
-- Interfaced with clients on security audits and questionnaires.
-- Worked with General Counsel on security-related initiatives.
+- Lead all security and compliance projects while embedded in the DevOps team.
+- Chose and deployed security technologies to product company data and ensure SOC 2 Type II certification, including:  SumoLogic (Log Consolidation and Analysis),  SentinelOne (EDR), OSSEC (HIDS), AWS Inspector (Cloud Vulnerability Analysis), Nessus (On-Prem Vulnerability Analysis), and JAMF Pro (Endpoint Security Policy Enforcement).

 **HCSC (BC/BS of IL, TX, NM, OK, MT) - Chicago, IL - (2013 - 2014)**
-Security Architect (SIEM)
 - Security architect with enterprise responsibility for the ArcSight ESM deployment.
-- Wrote custom connector parsers, added new log feeds, interfaced with SOC team on SIEM updates and requests.
+- Wrote custom connector parsers, added new log feeds, and interfaced with SOC team on SIEM updates and requests.

-**Leidos/SAIC - Chicago, IL/San Diego, CA - (2011 - 2013)**
+**Leidos/SAIC - Chicago, IL/San Diego, CA - (2011 - 2013) Sr. Security Engineer**
-Sr. Security Engineer
-- Occasional consulting on ArcSight to clients of the MSSP business unit at Leidos.
+- Administered ArcSight ESM, including: Writing custom connectors and add new log feeds as new clients were on-boarded.
+Occasional consulting on ArcSight to clients of the MSSP business unit at Leidos.
-- Administered ArcSight ESM, including:
-   - Writing custom connectors.
-   - Adding new log feeds as new clients were on boarded.
 - As part of a two-person project team, migrated a multi-terabyte ArcSight ESM Oracle instance to new hardware using SQL and Perl scripts.

-**Northwestern University - Evanston, IL - (2007 - 2011)**
+**Northwestern University - Evanston, IL - (2007 - 2011) Security Vulnerability Analyst**
-Security Vulnerability Analyst
-- Created and operated the vulnerability analysis program used a resource to any University department that required assistance.
+- Created and operated the vulnerability analysis program used as a resource to any University department that required assistance.
-- Wrote a custom threat intelligence application in Perl to use threat intelligence signatures and Netflow/NAC logs to identify malware infected hosts on campus.
+- Wrote a custom threat intelligence application in Perl to use threat intelligence signatures and Netflow and NAC logs to identify malware infected hosts on campus.

-**ArcSight, Chicago - IL/Cupertino, CA - (2005 - 2007)**
+**ArcSight, Chicago - IL/Cupertino, CA - (2005 - 2007) Security Consultant**
-Security Consultant
 - Security consulting on ArcSight ESM installation, administration, customization and training to customers.

-**Invacare - Elyria, OH - (2004 - 2005)**
+**Invacare - Elyria, OH - (2004 - 2005) Network Engineer**
-Network Engineer
 - Various network engineer duties (switching, routing, etc).
-- Wrote custom code in Perl to automate the auditing of enterprise switches for switch-port to hostname assignments.
+Wrote custom code in Perl to automate the auditing of enterprise switches for switch-port to hostname assignments.

-**Raytheon - Garland, TX - (1996 - 2004)**
-Sr. Security Engineer / Software Developer
+**Raytheon - Garland, TX - (1996 - 2004) Sr. Security Engineer / Software Developer**
-- Various security engineering duties to include:
-   - Log analysis, intrusion detection, security architecture, security product evaluation
+- Various security engineering duties to include: Log analysis, intrusion detection, security architecture, security product evaluation
 - Software developer in the algorithms optimization group

 Education